daisycrego/os_hw3/daisyNotes.md

     - Initialize to 0 in main.c - mpmain().
   - Assigned each new process 20 tickets.
       - Method A: During userinit, give the first user process 20 tickets.
-      - Method B (**current implementation**):
+      - **Method B** (**current implementation**):
         - During userinit, give the first user process 20 tickets and increment numTicketsTotal by 20.
+        - Each time a fork occurs, give the new user process 20 tickets (because its parent could have changed its number of tickets using settickets), and increment numTicketsTotal by 20.
-        - When userinit calls shell, give shell 20 tickets (because shell isn't called by fork, all processes that it calls will be fine because of fork... )
+        - When userinit calls shell, give shell 20 tickets (because shell isn't called by fork, while all processes that it calls will be fine because of fork... )
           - sh.c: explicitly give sh tickets here.
-        - Each time a fork occurs, give the new user process 20 tickets (because its parent could have changed its number of tickets using settickets), and increment numTicketsTotal by 20.
-      - Method C:
-          - Don't give the first user process any tickets, it doesn't need them.
-Only award tickets during fork.
-Initialize cpu->numTicketsTotal to 0 here, not 20.
  - Make sure numTicketsTotal is cleaned up whenever a process is closed.
     - Method A (**current implementation**):
       - During exit, decrement numTicketsTotal by numTickets in struct proc.
     - But is exit the only way to close a process?
 What code do all closing processes go through?
-      - Kill
+      - Kill - calls exit
-      - Exit
-      - Wait…?
+      - **Exit**
+      - Wait - too late
     - But are user processes the only ones passing through exit?
 Could we end up with negative numTicketsTotal because non-user processes will also result in decrementing of numTicketsTotal?
+No. This is a scheduler of user processes.
+These user processes may invoke the kernel at any point in their execution, but no kernel processes will be scheduled.
 - Changed the scheduler
 - Added the settickets system call.
   - Add settickets to syscall.c